A/B Testing Tools

 What is A/B Testing?

-A/B or split testing divides web traffic among multiple versions of a page and provides information on which version performs better at achieving a desired outcome such as signups or purchases.
+A/B or split testing divides web traffic among multiple versions of a webpage and provides information on which version performs better at achieving a desired outcome, such as signups, downloads, demo requests, or purchases.

 All A/B testing tools include the following features: